andrewcowley/WaterNSW-data-API-documentation/getting-started.md

 For `GET` requests URL parameters are added to the URL to form requests.
 For `POST` requests the parameters are added to the request body.

+### Required `User-Agent` HTTP header

+Requests to the API will fail with a HTTP 502 error unless a `User-Agent` header, with a non-empty string as a value, is provided.
+For example: `User-Agent: 'APIDocs'`.
+Some HTTP clients and libraries set a default `User-Agent` header.
+Others, such as the [Node.js `https` module](https://nodejs.org/api/https.html) need the `User-Agent` to be specified.

 ### Requests from the browser

 Making a XMLHttpRequest/AJAX request from the browser is not possible as the NSW Water API does not support cross origin requests.
 JSONP can be used to get past the cross origin restrictions.

-### Required `User-Agent` HTTP header

-Requests to the API will fail with a HTTP 502 error unless a `User-Agent` header, with a non-empty string as a value, is provided.
-For example: `User-Agent: 'APIDocs'`.
-Some HTTP clients and libraries use a default `User-Agent` string, others will need the `User-Agent` to be specified.

 ## Responses